uribench/software-engineering-handbook/Guides/Video Series/Video Series Introduction.md

 ## What If - Extreme Programming Experiments

-This is a [curated series of extreme programming technique videos][1] you can submit additions to.
+This is a [curated series of extreme programming techniques videos][1] you can submit additions to.

 Visit the [youtube channel](https://www.youtube.com/channel/UCbObifuqh2tvqQotlr8Lb9g) for direct access to that community.